fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 ## Timing of the CTF MEG system data stream

-The first example shows how you can read data from a real-time acquisition ssytem (in this example it is the MEG system at the FCDC) and determine the timing of each data block as it comes in.
+The first example shows how you can read data from a real-time acquisition system (in this example it is the MEG system at the FCDC) and determine the timing of each data block as it comes in.

     filename = 'buffer://odin:1972';